-TV and movie adaptations of video games are becoming much more frequent, so we’ve put together a handy home for all the latest info on the hottest upcoming video game movies and TV shows.
+TV and video game movie adaptations are becoming much more frequent, so we’ve put together a handy home for all the latest info on the hottest upcoming video game movies and TV shows in 2022 and later.

 There was a time when video games being made into films were generally looked down upon by gamers, with many releases missing the charm of what ultimately made these games so popular in the first place.

-Fast forward to today, with shows like The Witcher doing well on Netflix and grabbing the audience’s attention, there are plenty of fantastic stories that gamers can look forward to watching at home and in the movie theater.
+Fast forward to today, with shows like The Witcher doing well on Netflix and Sonic making a classic mascot look great, there are plenty of fantastic stories that gamers can look forward to watching at home and in the movie theater.

-As a result, studios like Netflix, Amazon, and even Hollywood studios have started to make more video game movies.
+As a result, studios like Netflix, Amazon, Paramount, and famous studios have started to make more video game movies.
 Here’s everything we know about these upcoming films and shows so far.